 3.2 No candidate shall transfer credits for research methodology and the project paper.

-3.4 A candidate seeking exemption shall apply through the Director, Institute of Diplomacy and International Studies, to the Director of the Board of Postgraduate Studies, indicating the course units and supported by relevant documents.
+3.4 A candidate seeking exemption shall apply through the Chair, Department of Diplomacy and International Studies, to the Director of the Board of Postgraduate Studies, indicating the course units and supported by relevant documents.
 Such a candidate may be required to sit and pass an examination in that course unit.

 3.4.
 Applications for exemption shall be considered only after an applicant has paid an exemption fee.